Introduction

 Asana

-Key Features
+Features

-- Multiple project views (list, board, timeline)
+- Multiple views for projects (list, board, and timeline)

 - Basic reporting and dashboards

-- Team collaboration tools
+- Team collaboration and communication tools

 - Mobile apps for iOS and Android.